MicrosoftDocs/partner-center-pr.es-es/partner-center/faq-for-us-govt-cloud.md

 -   Get a list of available licenses (Obtener una lista de licencias disponibles)

--   Asignar licencias a un usuario
+-   Assign licenses to a user (Asignar licencias a un usuario)

 -   Check which licenses are assigned to a user (Comprobar qué licencias se asignan a un usuario)